A PHONEMIC TRANSCRIPTION KEY

 Scottish English

-(By which I mean a set of dialects of English varying widely in how likely they are to need subtitles for a non‐UK audience; I don't mean Scots, which is a whole separate language.
+(By which I mean a set of dialects of English varying widely in how likely they are to need subtitles for a non‐UK audience; I don't mean Scots, which is a whole separate Germanic language.
 Educated professionals in Scotland often speak something that sounds superficially like Standard English in RP, right down to having a TRAP versus BATH distinction, while nonetheless retaining one or more of the following features.)

 The three key Scottish vowel mergers are: TRAP = PALM (cam = calm); LOT = THOUGHT (Edinburgh dialect adds GOAT to this set too for a full cot = caught = coat merger); and above all, FOOT = GOOSE (pull = pool).
 Scottish English is also usually fully rhotic, meaning the “‑R” sets from NURSE through to lettER are each pronounced as some other vowel off the list straightforwardly followed by r.